 - Triangulation is a very advanced way of "out-maneuvering" the enemy king with your own king in order to gain the opposition (see "opposition").
 Usually this involves the creation of an imaginary triangle, if one were to draw lines between the three squares used in this maneuver (see "maneuver")

-- To "visualize" is to try and see the position, or a series of moves "in your head", without actually moving the pieces on the chess board.
+- To "visualize" is to try and see a position or a series of moves "in your head" without actually moving the pieces on the chess board.

-The far sides of the board, as opposed to the center.
-Generally it means the a-, b-, g-, and h- files.
-A "wing gambit" for example is an early sacrifice of the b-pawn.
+- The sides of the board, as opposed to the center.
+Generally, these are the a-, b-, g-, and h-files.

 - A position where a player should win the game, if both players play the best moves.
 For example, if you are up a queen you might have a winning position.
 A winning position is not the same as a win; frequently you hear players say such things as "I had a winning position but made a terrible mistake and lost".